gvwilson/thirdbit/src/fiction/iffy/index.md

 before prying out the fist-sized tank of peroxide or she and her escape were going to be very short-lived.

-Ignacio's boots crunched on the snow.
+Edson's boots crunched on the snow.
 "What're you—oh no.
 No no no,
 you can't be serious."